KacperGierycz/KacperGierycz/README.md

  There are things that I found useful and helpful in my learning journey: learning practices mainly Pomodoro technique:), Tony Buzan's Mind Maps and thoughts practices, keyboard master, meditations, hypnosis, juggling, guitar, funny things I love to laugh, sport lot of sport and last but not least books.

-# I dedicated myself to become a software engineer and focus to achieve it.
+I dedicated myself to software engineering and focus to achieve.
 Now after 2 years I'm ready to put my awesome skills to work.